O-par/Satellites/README.md

 A lightweight C application that reads TLE data, calculates satellite positions using the SGP4 algorithm, and renders them in real time with Raylib.

+* I plan on refactoring this project into a fully fledged C++ application because over time I realise the needs of this and my ability to structure code could benefit from generics/object oriented concepts *

 ## Features

 - TLE parsing from file (name + 2 lines per satellite)